joaopn/bluesky-firehose-py/README.md

-  --measure-rate Track and display posts per minute rate --get-handles  Resolve handles while archiving (not recommended) --cursor      Unix microseconds timestamp to start playback from
+  --measure-rate Track and display posts per minute rate --get-handles  Resolve handles while archiving (not recommended) --cursor      Unix microseconds timestamp to start playback from --archive-all Archive all records in their original format (not just posts)
 ```

 Note: Authentication (username/password) is currently implemented but not required for basic operation.
 Future versions will use authentication to fetch additional user and post metadata.
 In addition, handle resolution is disabled by default, because it slows down the archiving process considerably because of the rate limiting.
 Getting the handles through the DID after collection is recommended.